 The distribution of offenses by race is displayed in Figure G.4.
 For black men in state prisons (black bars in left panel) the most frequent offense is drug trafficking, followed by burglary, armed robbery, and aggravated assault.
 For white men in state prison (white bars in left panel), the three most frequent offenses are burglary, theft, and driving under the influence of alcohol.
-In federal prison (right panel), the three most frequent offenses for black men are cocaine/crack trafficking, offenses involving illegal possession of weapons, and drug trafficking.
+In federal prison (right panel), the three most frequent offenses involving illegal possession of weapons, and drug trafficking.
 For white men, drug trafficking, weapon offenses, and trafficking of controlled substances are the most frequent offenses.40